giantswarm/docs/src/content/tutorials/connectivity/ingress/exposing-workloads/_index.md

 ## Setting up a public ingress {#public-ingress}

-Before we explain how to set up ingress for a service, please read the next section carefully to make sure the guide matches your situation as a Giant Swarm user.
+Before we explain how to set up ingress for a service, please read the next section to make sure the guide matches your situation as a Giant Swarm user.

 ### Knowing your ingress base domain {#base-zone}